sina14/40daysofkubernetes/day24/README.md

   nodes      []                 []              [get list watch]

 ```
-The `Resource Names` is blank and it means all the resources.
+The `Resource Names` is blank and it means all the resources of nodes.

 - Attach the `clusterrole` to a user/group, so we need `clusterrolebinding`:
 ```console